Lima Memorial Health System Logo

 Deformity - contracture

-A contracture develops when the normally stretchy (elastic) tissues are replaced by nonstretchy (inelastic) fiber-like tissue.
+A contracture develops when normally stretchy (elastic) tissues are replaced by nonstretchy (inelastic) fiber-like tissue.
 This tissue makes it hard to stretch the area and prevents normal movement.

 Causes